tencentyun/intlcloud-documents/product/数据库/游戏数据库 TcaplusDB/词汇表_intl.md

 ### TcaplusDB table

 For the tables used for data storage, the structure is defined using the Protobuf file that conforms to the TcaplusDB semantics.
-For more information, see [Proto Table Creation File](https://intl.cloud.tencent.com/document/product/596/31661).

 ### App

 It is the App unit of TcaplusDB, which corresponds to the game App.
 AppID is displayed on the configuration information page, and is used as a connection parameter for the TcaplusDB SDK connection table.